zbsaygin/computational-spatial/README.md

 # quant_econ_algorithms
-This is a repository that explains how to solve quantitative models in economics with three canonical examples and provide sample code.
+This repository provides an introduction to three canonical ways to solve quantitative models in economics.